Advill/Advill.github.io/README.md

 # Advill.github.io
-Personal site for people to laugh at
+Personal site for (hopefully) resume and projects

+Runs on gitub.io so no server, everything is static.
+I've never written html/css before so it might turn out disgusting